RandomFractals/CensusD3/README.md

 # In Sum

-be nice and drop me note if you decide to use this proto for your next.
+Be nice and drop me a note, if you decide to use this proto for your next.

-I have not decided on the license type of this public data viz just yet.
+I have not decided on the license type of this public data viz just yet, because it's still supper rought after only 2 weeks of dev, but it's public as of now and I plan to keep it that way.

-I'll do that this week.
+Most likey I will adopt whatever d3.js and M. Bostock license is using.

-Feel free to log issues and ping me wigh pull requests for the alpha v. fixes, if you decide to fork this quicky demo app.
+Feel free to log issues and ping me wigh pull requests for the alpha v. fixes/feature requests, if you find this of some use, and decide to fork this quicky demo app repo for your next.